 At The Yards, this simple rule unfortunately isn’t so simple.
 There’s a restroom, of course, with a code on the door.
 But the lock doesn’t work so the door always is open.
 Plus the code is 1234*.
 (Shhhh.
 Don’t tell anyone.)
 The door is about 5 feet from a dockside bar.
 Bar patrons don’t really care about cleanliness.
 The entire A dock, however, is rising in revolt so maybe things will improve.

-None of this matters to Oscar, who thinks the best place to poop is on the dock right in front of all the people lining the rails to look at the pretty boats.
+None of this matters to Oscar, of course, who thinks the best place to poop is on the dock right in front of all the people lining the rails to look at the pretty boats.
 We pretend we don’t know him but the leash probably gives us away.

 As for the boat, things are coming along although we still have work to do.
 We changed the engine oil (the old oil was the consistency of hummus, which can’t be good), replaced some equipment, and have other projects rolling.
 And hey, the showers work great.